OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

 Conceptually, a Kubernetes target represent a permission boundary and an endpoint.
 Kubernetes [permissions](https://oc.to/KubernetesRBAC) and [quotas](https://oc.to/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target, along with the cluster endpoint URL.

 :::hint
-From Octopus 2022.2 can discover Kubernetes targets using tags on your cloud resources in Azure.
+From **Octopus 2022.2**, Kubernetes targets can be discovered using tags on your cloud resources in Azure.
 This feature is in Early Access Preview.
 :::

 ## Discovering Kubernetes targets